isomerpages/moe-angmokiosec/_curriculum/CCE & Pupil Well Being/Sexuality Education 2026.md

 <h5><em><u>eTeens</u></em><u> Programme:</u></h5>
 <ol start="8">
 <li>
-<p>eTeens is a programme developed by Health Promotion Board, in collaboration
-with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions</p>
+<p>eTeens is a programme that was developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.
+With the formation of the Communicable Diseases Agency (CDA) on 1 April 2025, the programme would now be managed by CDA’s Training and Education Division instead of HPB. eTeens is conducted in two segments – a mass talk segment and a classroom-based programme.
+The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 </li>
 <li>
 <p>Students are taught skills such as decision-making, assertiveness and